-Data were collected from March 1, 2022, to February 28, 2023.
-Prior to implementing the nursing care protocol, the researchers began collecting data from the control group.
+A letter was submitted from the Dean of the Faculty of Nursing, Menoufia University, to the director of Menoufia University, outlining the purpose and methods of data collection.
+Data were collected from March 1, 2022, to February 28.
+Prior 2023. implementing the nursing care protocol, the researchers began collecting data from the control group.
 Each patient in the control group completed socio-demographic data.
-The researchers also assessed pain levels, and anxiety levels and the occurrence of pin site infection for patients in the control group using instruments four, five, and six.
+The researchers also assessed pain levels, and anxiety levels and the incidence of pin site infection for patients in the control group using instruments four, five, and six.
 These measurements were considered as a pretest results for patients' outcomes before conducting the nursing care protocol..